xenda/pixelyhaml/README.md

 Well, lad, you sure can.
 You sure can

-* flies to the other galaxy to help more kids
+* Captain Awesome flies to another galaxy to help more kids and save the day